askui/askui/docs/versioned_docs/version-0.7.2/general/02-Getting Started/getting-started-linux.md

 ## Access Token

-As we need to prevent misuse of our API, we need you to create some credentials through our __AskUI Studio__ (for free).
+As we need to prevent misuse of our API, we need you to create some credentials through our __AskUI Studio__ (while still free) and [configure our library to use these credentials](../../api/Configuration/askui-ui-control-client#credentials) for authenticating and authorizing with our API.

 Please [fill out this form](https://xa5a040gvfz.typeform.com/to/Ndh2NkV6) to schedule a demonstration or [request a trial](https://xa5a040gvfz.typeform.com/to/IHdr0qY5) to obtain access to __AskUI Studio__.